 This happens because actually there is no matching records available in corresponding tables which mainly uses the join criteria.

-Well for the situation you must try the Access database repair & recovery tool. wth this professional tool, you can make easy recovery of all your lost access database data.
-Apart from this if your data is lost due to the occurrence of some corruption issue in the table then also this tool works very efficiently.
+But what if you lost your database data?
+In such a situation, you can try the Access Database Recovery Tool.
+With this professional tool, you can easily recover all your lost Access database data.
+Apart from this, if your data is lost due to the occurrence of a corruption issue in the table, then this tool also works very efficiently.

 This software repairs & restores all ACCDB/MDB objects including tables, reports, queries, records, forms, and indexes along with modules, macros, and other stuffs effectively.